Posted On: August 16, 2017

 Declan Kane’s family are about to ride 600 kilometers from Bridgetown WA to Perth on motorised scooters dressed as superhero characters.
 Their mission?
 To raise all important awareness and funds for childhood cancer research.

 This is the second year family and friends will come together for the scooter challenge.
 Last year, Declan rode with them in his Batman costume.
-Sadly, in May this year, the 8-year-old lost his life to neuroblastoma, a disease that accounts for 15% of all paediatric cancer deaths in Australia.
+Sadly, in May this year, the 8-year-old lost his life to neuroblastoma, a disease that accounts for 15 per cent of all paediatric cancer deaths in Australia.

 Despite the heartbreak of losing his son, superdad Simon Kane wasn’t about to put his spandex in storage.